Deobandi fiqh: Afghanistan

-The Taliban is a Islamic militant group that emerged in Afghanistan in the early 1990s.
+The Taliban is an Islamic militant group that emerged in Afghanistan in the early 1990s.
 Their interpretation of Islamic law, known as Sharia, is central to their ideology and political program.
 They gained control of Afghanistan in the mid-1990s and ruled the country until 2001, when they were ousted by a US-led coalition following the 9/11 attacks.
 After 20 years of war and a negotiated peace agreement with the US, the Taliban regained control of Afghanistan in August 2021, following the withdrawal of American troops.
 Since then, they have announced that they intend to establish an Islamic Emirate of Afghanistan, and that Sharia law will be the basis for their governance.
 The Taliban's interpretation of Islamic law is largely based on the Deobandi school of Islamic jurisprudence and the Taliban's leadership includes many individuals who were educated in Deobandi madrasas (religious schools) in Pakistan and Afghanistan.
 The Taliban's interpretation of Deobandi fiqh (Islamic jurisprudence) is notable for its strict enforcement of Islamic law, including harsh punishments for crimes such as adultery, theft, and murder.
 The Taliban have also enforced strict dress codes for women, and have banned many forms of entertainment, such as music and television.

 Pakistan

 The Deobandi school of thought has the majority following in Pakistan.
 Muhammad Zia-ul-Haq, who himself followed the Deobandi school of thought, gave priority to implementing Sunni policies and laws that were in line with Deobandi fiqh during his efforts to Islamize Pakistan.
 As President of Pakistan from 1977 to 1988, Zia-ul-Haq introduced several measures to create a more Islamic society.
-These included the Hudood Ordinances, which criminalized certain offenses according to Islamic law; the Zakat and Ushr Ordinance, which made it mandatory for Muslims to pay a tax on their wealth to support the poor and needy; and the Ramazan Ordinances, which made it illegal for Muslims to eat, drink, or smoke in public during the month of Ramadan.
+These included the Hudud Ordinances, which criminalized certain offenses according to Islamic law; the Zakat and Ushr Ordinance, which made it mandatory for Muslims to pay a tax on their wealth to support the poor and needy; and the Ramazan Ordinances, which made it illegal for Muslims to eat, drink, or smoke in public during the month of Ramadan.
 He also appointed Sami-ul-Haq, a prominent Deobandi scholar known as the father of the Taliban, as a Senator.
 Zia-ul-Haq reactivated the Council of Islamic Ideology and established the Federal Shariat Court and Shariat Appellate Bench to ensure that all laws were in accordance with Islamic principles.
 Leading Deobandi scholars, such as Muhammad Khan Sherani and Muhammad Hanif Jalandhari, have served as members of the Council of Islamic Ideology.
 Taqi Usmani and Khalid Mahmud, who are also prominent Deobandi figures, have acted as leading judges on the Federal Shariat Court and Shariat Appellate Bench.